-Heart disease of some variety has a 1 in 7 chance of killing you while being struck by lightning is one chance over more than 160,000 according to the same statistics.
-Between these extremes, there are many things likely to facilitate unexpected expiration; some of which health insurance solutions can help you with.
+According to the same statistics, heart disease of some variety has a 1 in 7 chance of killing you, while being struck by lightning is one chance over more than 160,000.
+There are many things likely to facilitate unexpected expiration between these extremes, some of which health insurance solutions can help you with.
 Non-fatal wounds, injuries, and sickness are out there, too.

 Did you know that around 50,000 people in the US die annually from influenza?
 Weakness, malnutrition, and a lack of healthcare solutions are part of the reason why.

 You want to have some form of insurance for that which cannot be predicted.
 At least, that’s been the trend over the last several decades in developed countries.
-Now, getting the right kind of coverage is something easier said than done, and it will cost you money on a monthly basis—in most cases!
-There are always programs available; it’s just qualifying for them that can be difficult.
+Now, getting the right kind of coverage is something easier said than done, and it will cost you money monthly—in most cases!
+There are always programs available; it’s just qualifying for them that can be not easy.

 If you don’t qualify for a government assistance solution, and you don’t have any healthcare benefits at your place of employment, you can expect to spend between $300 and $3,000 every month depending on the size and scope of your necessary insurance parameters.

 It’s not uncommon for a family of three to pay more than $1,000 a month for insurance.
-This is especially likely if a change in occupation forces a family from an employer insurance plan valued at $25k in expense to the company on an annual basis, for something acquired in the non-corporate market.
-There may be needs the family has which predicate continued top-tier coverage.
+This is especially likely if a change in the occupation forces a family from an employer insurance plan valued at $25k in expense to the company annually for something acquired in the non-corporate market.
+There may be needs the family has that predicate continued top-tier coverage.

-If a family in this situation had an employer who was footing the bill for that insurance, finding it again would require searching among the top-tier options out there.
-And even if that isn’t being done, according to this statistic mentioned earlier, the average cost of family insurance nationwide is over $800 a month.
+If a family in this situation had an employer footing the bill for that insurance, finding it again would require searching among the top-tier options out there.
+And even if that isn’t being done, the average cost of family insurance nationwide is over $800 a month.
 That’s $9,600+ annually.

 But it is possible to pay less—it all depends on what your health insurance needs to end up being in the long run.
 One of the best ways to ensure you get the right healthcare at the right price is to shop around a little.
-Something else that can help you in this decision is understanding burgeoning trends as they pertain to today’s healthcare industry.
+Something else that can help you in this decision is understanding burgeoning trends related to today’s healthcare industry.

 1: Data Leveraging Regarding Healthcare

 Big Data: It’s here, and it’s likely here to stay.
-This is because it’s going to keep becoming an intrinsic part of human society until some technological event horizon initiates the AI singularity science fiction writers have been getting manic about for decades.
-Now we’re not quite to the point where machines have taken over everything, but you can bet things are moving that direction, and 2018 will see an increase in such activity.
+This is because it will keep becoming an intrinsic part of human society until some technological event horizon initiates the AI singularity science fiction writers have been getting manic about for decades.
+Now we’re not quite to the point where machines have taken over everything, but you can bet things are moving in that direction, and 2018 will see an increase in such activity.

 Imagine a machine that can perform a complex operation with zero errors.
 That machine would have to have critical thinking capacity or that which can mimic it.
-Now such complex operability is going to require a lot of data from a lot of professional medical practitioners, and a great deal of engineering acumen.
+Now such complex operability will require a lot of data from a lot of professional medical practitioners and a great deal of engineering acumen.
 There is a reason the medical industry is flush with resources.
 Such developments are costly!

 Accordingly, today data is continuously being collected.
 Data is protected and collected on patients in pertinence to HIPAA regulations for the safety of those individuals.
-Data is collected on medical care institutions, and the levels of service they can provide.
-Data is collected about successful recoveries, and statistics related to those patients which can’t recover, or are unlikely to find recovery.
-All of these are reflections of Big Data as applied to medicine, for an in-depth look at how all these things interrelate, check out this article from www.ncbi.nlm.nih.gov.
+Data is collected on medical care institutions and the levels of service they can provide.
+Data is collected about successful recoveries and statistics related to those patients who can’t recover or are unlikely to find recovery.
+All of these are reflections of Big Data as applied to medicine.
+For an in-depth look at how all these things interrelate, check out this article from www.ncbi.nlm.nih.gov.

-Insurance companies have always been data mavens when it comes to this sort of thing; Big Data not excluded.
+Insurance companies have always been data mavens for this sort of thing; Big Data is not excluded.
 They have to be because the brokering of insurance as a service requires an accurate risk assessment, and statistics are the key.

 Statistically, the cost of monthly coverage must be leveraged against the likelihood of its necessary implementation.
 Figuring out that information requires data that helps form a larger picture.
 So insurance companies are always seeking data where they can.

-As an individual seeking insurance, you need to understand the value of data in modernity.
-It’s “binary” gold if you will.
-So what you provide, and how you provide it, could be important factors in the sort of healthcare coverage you’re likely to receive.
+As individual seeking insurance, you need to understand the value of data in modernity.
+It’s “binary” gold, if you will.
+So what you provide and how you provide it could be important factors in the sort of healthcare coverage you’re likely to receive.
 Remember: the trend is toward increased computation in medicine, not less.

 2: Patient Personalization

-There is always a moral angle in medicine, whether it be one that is honorable or one that seeks to “game” the system.
+There is always a moral angle in medicine, whether honorable or one that seeks to “game” the system.
 Now, most doctors aren’t going to be interested in collusion.
-Some patients want to work with a doctor who has a more controversial perspective on the system, and how it works.
+Some patients want to work with a doctor who has a more controversial perspective on the system and its works.

-As Big Data begins to revitalize medical technology, and how that technology is put to use serving patients, data about preferences and personalization will increasingly dominate the market.
-The way service is applied, who gets it in what way and many other things will come to define it.
-It makes sense to secure insurance options who understand these trends, and are working to provide those they ensure the kind of solutions which best fit them.
+As Big Data begins to revitalize medical technology and how technology is put to use serving patients, data about preferences and personalization will increasingly dominate the market.
+The way service is applied, who gets it, and many other things will define it.
+It makes sense to secure insurance options that understand these trends and provide those that ensure the kind of solutions that best fit them.

 Telemedicine, that is to say, appointments made digitally, are quickly becoming convenient in the market.
 There are even remote-controllable ‘bots.
-These bots can be used to surrogate doctors, and even provide examination data with about the level of accuracy found in an office.
+These bots can be used to surrogate doctors and even provide examination data about the level of accuracy found in an office.

 This leads to the next point, interestingly enough.
-Training in areas of augmented reality becomes necessary for practitioners to properly serve a clientele that is diversifying as both technological solutions and data expansion utterly revitalize what the term healthcare even means.
-There are augmentation trends today which have nothing to do with preexisting health conditions and injury, but with basic personal preference.
+Training in areas of augmented reality becomes necessary for practitioners to properly serve a diversifying clientele as both technological solutions and data expansion utterly revitalize what the term healthcare even means.
+Today, there are augmentation trends that have nothing to do with preexisting health conditions and injury but with basic personal preference.
 Consider the hand-gesture technology currently being bandied about.